department-for-transport/coffee-and-coding/README.md

 Get in touch at: coffee.coding@dft.gov.uk

 ### Contributing
 Note that resources are _publicly accessible_.
 When adding new content work on a branch and submit a pull request.
+DfE have guidance on using GitHub via the Git GUI and HTTPS [here](https://github.com/dfe-analytical-services/coffee-and-coding/blob/master/how-to-use-github.md).

 Folders should adhere to the following conventions: